zijianhuang/JsonSchemaComponents/README.md

 ```

 Hints:
-* The other CLI apps has the same set of arguments.
+* The other CLI apps have the same set of arguments.

 ### [GenerateSchemaWithNJsonSchema.exe](GenerateSchemaWithNJsonSchema) using [NJsonSchema](https://github.com/RicoSuter/NJsonSchema)